mehtajeet97/codedex_react/README.md

 ## React Syntax

 <p> JSX is like "syntactic sugar" because it looks like HTML, but it's actually JavaScript!
 We can define JSX either in a .js file or a .jsx file.
 For this course, we're using .js files!
 When you run your code, JSX gets transpiled, or translated into plain JavaScript and then read by the browser.</p>

+## Building Blocks

+<p> If JSX is like the "language" of React, then components are like the "building blocks" of the website's user interface.
+Components are defined like functions that return JSX content. <p>